greghendershott/frog/README.md

 > format.
 To create a new post in Scribble format, use `raco frog -N`
 > (or `--new-scribble`).

+# Markdown template files (experimental)

+Files with a `.mdt` extension are first evalutaed as templates (as described above for the various `xxx-template.html` files).
+The resulting text is fed to the markdown parser, as for a `.md` plain markdown source.

+Such files may be used as the source for both posts and non-post pages.

+Currently there are no templates variables -- not even when the file is being used as the source of a post.
+The template evaluation occurs prior to the extraction of the post meta-data.

 # Embedding a blog in an existing site

 If you want to embed the entire blog in an existing site, one way is